Healthcare Practitioners job market report cover, Houston-Pasadena-The Woodlands, TX, 2026-06

 Where the Opportunities Are Concentrated

-Where to focus: Focus first on large health systems and public or pediatric employers, then widen to community-care organizations if you are not getting traction within the first few weeks.
+Where to focus: Focus first on on-site roles at large health systems and other enterprise employers, then widen to the fragmented long tail of clinics and specialty practices.

 Skills and Credentials Worth Pursuing